The Ancient City of Ephesus

 Though much of the ancient city lay in ruins due to the ravishes of time and earthquake, wonderful remnants of structures still remain---the most famous of which is The Library of Celsus!!
 Other important sights to see, some of which have undergone restoration, are the remaining arch and columns of the Temple of Hadrian; Curetes Street; the Marble Street; and the Grand Theater.
 Nearby the Terrace Houses are also being restored and are open to the public.

-Some cats live inside the historical park as well, and they really appreciate a drink of water from your hand, perhaps some food, and attention.
-One visitor poured bottled water into her cupped hand and a small cat drank every drop she could give it!
+Many cats lived inside the historical park when we visited and they really appreciate a drink of water from your hand, perhaps some food, and attention.
+I observed one visitor pouring bottled water into her cupped hand and a small cat drank every drop she could give it!
+On our second visit to Ephesus, I brought bottled water for this purpose myself!

 Private guides and tours leaving from Kusadasi are plentiful.
 Admission price to Ephesus historical area is approximately 20 Turkish Lira.